GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 4.1 Tools

 We will use reliable and well-known tools to make our testing activity as effective as possible.
 We will use **Arquillian** will be our "best friend" for testing the proper behavior of our system and its proper integration with Glassfish.
 Arquillian will also allow as to verify that the right components are being injected and that the interactions with the DBMS are correct.
-Other than Arquillian, we will use **JUnit**(on which Arquillian relies) for basic testing functionalities and **Mockito** to mock the components before their integration with the rest of the system(more details in the stubs section of the document).
+Other than Arquillian, we will use **JUnit** (on which Arquillian relies) for basic testing functionalities and **Mockito** to mock the components before their integration with the rest of the system (more details in the mocks section of the document).
 **Ripple**, together with the tools provided in the iOS and android SDKs, will be an useful tools to test our PhoneGap application (note that once the executables has been produced by the PhoneGap engine they can be executed in standard simulation/emulation environments).

 ## 4.2 Test equipment